 Neuroscience gives us an answer.

-While researching my book, TRUE Influence: The Magic of Human Connection, I took several online neuroscience classes.
+While researching my book, The Four Levels of Influencing People, I took several online neuroscience classes.
 One of them explained the reason that this technique works on audiences without any prior conditioning and regardless of language.
 The concept is universal and its applications go far beyond just public speaking.
 It’s a fact that could significantly affect your web site and marketing pieces.

 It’s because of some strange anatomy going on behind the human eye.
 I’ll spare you most of the unnecessary medical terminology and details, but the basic process is quite fascinating and highly relevant.

 It is a well-known fact that the left side of the brain controls the right side of the body and vice-versa.
 But the eyes are different.
 Input from the right eye isn’t exclusively processed by the left brain hemisphere.
 Instead, input from the right visual field is processed by the left brain hemisphere, regardless of which eye is receiving the input.